 Corporate governance isn’t effective when it’s complicated.
-Most Directors don’t have the time or bandwidth to execute something that’s not clear.
-Two years ago, we began defining a Board’s role this way.
-It has been very well received.
+Most owners and Directors don’t have the time or bandwidth to execute something that’s not clear.
+We define a governance Board’s role this way.
+It is very simple and effective.

 Role of the Board of Directors

 - to identify and mitigate risk

 - to validate and oversee execution of corporate strategy